Fostering Student Connection

 ability to pay.
 Endowed scholarships ensure that Duquesne can attract and retain talented

-Unrestricted Funds: Unrestricted gifts allow the director the flexibility to direct resources to the Center's
+and motivated students for generations to come Unrestricted Funds: Unrestricted gifts allow the director the flexibility to direct resources to The Center's

 most critical needs and respond to unexpected opportunities.
-Many gifts to the Center
+Many gifts to The Center

 are designated for a specific purpose, making these discretionary funds even more

+valuable.
 Cross-Cultural Program Endowment: As society becomes increasingly pluralistic, all students need to develop the knowledge

 and skills to successfully work with people of different backgrounds.
 The Center offers